fiftyonemoon/Rapid/README.md

  Hello World!

  A library that automatically resize your XML layout with device width and height.
+ No matter your device orientation is protrait or landscape.

 ## SDK Information
 minSDKVersion: 16 & maxSDKVersion: 30